 Doing What You Love

-As a pediatric orthopedic surgeon near Cologne, Germany, Dr. Klaus Vedder is accustomed to being on his feet.
+As a doctor, Klaus is accustomed to being on his feet.
 His morning begins with a bike ride to the hospital.
 Days are spent standing in an operating room or racing the stairs to quickly address patient needs.
-Dr. Vedder finds great joy in working with children and he recognizes how his work can positively affect the entire trajectory of their lives.
+Klaus finds great joy in working with children and he recognizes how his work can positively affect the entire trajectory of their lives.

 “I love my job.
-As an orthopedic surgeon, I’ve been able to ease the suffering of a lot of people.”
+As a doctor, I’ve been able to ease the suffering of a lot of people.”

 “I lost my heart to Nepal and Tibet.To go where so few have gone, to see such beautiful landscapes and meet the people…it’s a dream.”

-Dr. Vedder planned to return for a four-week trek in September 2019.
+Klaus planned to return for a four-week trek in September 2019.
 It’s a lengthy, complex and grueling trek.
 So, when the knee pain began in early 2019, he worried about both the Nepal trip and his work as a surgeon.
-Dr. Vedder realized almost immediately that it was osteoarthritis (OA).
+Klaus realized almost immediately that it was osteoarthritis (OA).

 “When I started experiencing knee pain and other signs of osteoarthritis, I was concerned about the impact it might have on both my work and my lifestyle.
 I would be devastated if I had to give up hiking.”